 - Increased garage rates.
 The Market's garage rates are 159% below market-rate.
-A 50% increase would bring the cost of parking to \$6/hour, still well below market-rate, and allow the PDA to gain \$500K in additional annual revenues. - Recovered revenues from streamlined point-of-sales system(s).
+A 50% increase would bring the cost of parking to \$6/hour, still well below market-rate, and generate \$500K in additional annual revenues. - Recovered revenues from streamlined point-of-sales system(s).
 Implementing a POS system would help businesses reduce operational costs and could increase sales performance by 5% or more.
-A standardized POS system can help businesses improve inventory management, customer experience, marketing, and reporting, while providing the PDA with more accurate reporting on sales and percentage rent.